TEAMMATES/teammates/docs/troubleshooting-guide.md

 Furthermore, you might see tags such as `${test.student1}` and `${version}` in some of the expected files (e.g. `studentHomeHTML.html`) if you open them in Eclipse.
 The test code will replace those tags with correct values before performing the comparison.
 For example, `${version}` will be replaced by something like `4.89`.

-### Getting help to resolve test failures

-Remember to state which tests are failing and for each of those:
-* The detailed error message (taken from the TestNG tab)
-* Any relevant screenshots (e.g. screenshot of the diff window showing the offending difference)

 ### Common test errors and solutions

 1. **ERROR**: Encountered `java.net.ConnectException: Connection refused` when running some tests.